-Due to the rising cost of homeownership in California, it’s not surprising that many residents are now opting for mobile homes or manufactured homes rather than the traditional stick-built houses.
-Check out Rancho Grande, which is an all-age community in Atwater to learn more about this affordable housing option.
+Due to the rising cost of homeownership in California, it’s not surprising that many residents are now opting for mobile homes or manufactured homes rather than traditional stick-built houses.
+Check out Rancho Grande, which is an all-age community in Atwater, to learn more about this affordable housing option.

 How much is the average price of mobile homes?

 In California, the average starting cost of a 1,800-square-foot manufactured home is $162,000, including land and site improvements, compared to the average home sales price of around $655,000.

 It’s important to note that the exact price of mobile homes depends on multiple factors, including their size, construction materials, design and location.
 Nevertheless, there is one thing for sure: Today’s manufactured homes are well-built and aesthetically pleasing, a far outcry from 60 years ago.